sdboyer/transducers-go/README.md

 > Transducers are a composable way to build reusable algorithmic transformations.

-Transducers were introduced in Clojure for a sorta-similar reason that `range` exists in Go: because they wanted one way of writing element-wise operations on channels *and* other collection structures (though that's just the tip of the iceberg).
+Transducers were introduced in Clojure for a sorta-similar reason that `range` exists in Go: having one way of writing element-wise operations on channels *and* other collection structures (though that's just the tip of the iceberg).

-I'm honestly not sure if I these are a good idea for Go or not.
-I've written this library as an exploratory experiment in their utility/applicability to Go, and would love feedback on transducers' utility for Go.
+I'm honestly not sure if I these are a good idea for Go.
+I've written this library as an exploratory experiment in their utility for Go, and would love feedback.

 ## What Transducers are

-There's a lot out there already, no need to duplicate it here.
-Instead, know that this library attempts to faithfully reproduce their behaviors in Go, meaning that anything about how they *ought* to work as defined elsewhere, should hold true here.
+There's a lot out there already, and I don't want to duplicate that here.
+Here are some bullets to quickly orient you:

+* They're a framework for performing structured transformations on streams of values.
+If you're familiar with pipeline processing, kinda like that.
+* They separate the WAY a transformation is run (concurrently or not, eagerly or lazily) from WHAT the transformation is, while also decomposing HOW the tranformation works into its smallest possible reusable parts.
+* The **whole entire thing** is built on a single observation: you can express every possible collection-type operation (map, filter, etc.) as in the form of a reduce operation.
+* Clojure is a Lisp.
+Lisp, as in, "list processing".
+We have different-looking list primitives in Go (slices/arrays, basically).
+This difference is much of why transducers can be so fundamental for Clojure, but may seem foreign (though not *necessarily* wrong) in Go.

-Here's some resources - mostly in Clojure, of course:
+Beyond that, here's some resources (mostly in Clojure):

+* If Clojure makes your eyes cross, here's a writeup in [Javascript](http://phuu.net/2014/08/31/csp-and-transducers.html), and one in [PHP](https://github.com/mtdowling/transducers.php).
+Cognitect has also [implemented transducers](http://cognitect-labs.github.io/) in Python, Javascript, Ruby, and Java.
 * Rich Hickey's [StrangeLoop talk](https://www.youtube.com/watch?v=6mTbuzafcII) introducing transducers (and his recent [ClojureConj talk](https://www.youtube.com/watch?v=4KqUvG8HPYo))
 * The [Clojure docs](http://clojure.org/transducers) page for transducers
 * [Some](https://gist.github.com/ptaoussanis/e537bd8ffdc943bbbce7) [high-level](https://bendyworks.com/transducers-clojures-next-big-idea/) [summaries](http://thecomputersarewinning.com/post/Transducers-Are-Fundamental/) of transducers
 * Some [examples](http://ianrumford.github.io/blog/2014/08/08/Some-trivial-examples-of-using-Clojure-Transducers/) of [uses](http://matthiasnehlsen.com/blog/2014/10/06/Building-Systems-in-Clojure-2/) for transducers...mostly just toy stuff
 * A couple [blog](http://blog.podsnap.com/ducers2.html) [posts](http://conscientiousprogrammer.com/blog/2014/08/07/understanding-cloure-transducers-through-types/) examining type issues with transducers

-If trying to read Clojure makes your eyes cross (me too, I learned just enough to grok for this), I first learned what transducers are and how they work by reading about [this adaptation in javascript](http://phuu.net/2014/08/31/csp-and-transducers.html).

 ## Pudding <- Proof

-I'm calling this proof of concept "done" because [it can pretty much replicate](http://godoc.org/github.com/sdboyer/transducers-go#ex-package--ClojureParity) a [very thorough example](https://gist.github.com/sdboyer/9fca652f492257f35a41) Rich Hickey put out there.
+I'm calling this proof of concept "done" because [it can pretty much replicate](http://godoc.org/github.com/sdboyer/transducers-go#ex-package--ClojureParity) (expand the ClojureParity example) a [thorough demo case](https://gist.github.com/sdboyer/9fca652f492257f35a41) Rich Hickey put out there.

 Here's some quick eye candy, though: